 These DIY steps are what you can try if you notice any slight malfunction or underperformance from your AC.
 These can save you a bit of money, especially if any one of the steps happens to solve the problem.

 Of course, there are some cases that only a competent and professional AC repair service can fix and if you have tried all the steps above without noticeable change, then you should definitely call one to have a look at your unit.

-If you finally get your AC working, make sure to always keep it clean, well maintained and the surroundings free from debris and obstruction so that you can always enjoy cool temperature in your home.
+If you finally get your AC working, make sure to always keep it clean, well maintained, and the surroundings free from debris and obstruction so that you can always enjoy a cool temperature in your home.

 - Garden / Landscaping / Patio — 262